johnazariah/johnazariah.github.io/_posts/2022-12-06-this-is-not-a-monad-tutorial.md

                                 ssh.NewClient(ncc, chans, reqs), nil)))));
 ```

-Of course, in the case of just the plain `;`, we pretend that the default `.CallWithValue` used just calls the lambda passed in.
+In the case of just the plain `;`, we pretend that the default `.CallWithValue` used just calls the lambda passed in.

-If the language we use allows us to provide some other sugared syntax, then we can inject another context, but the mechanics of converting to a .
-The continuation chain _remains the same_, but the context changes and we can put in whatever boilerplate functionality into `.CallWithValue` as we choose.
+If the language we use allows us to provide some other sugared syntax, then we can use some other wrapper class with whatever boilerplate functionality into `.CallWithValue` as we choose.
+The mechanics of converting to a continuation chain _remains the same_ in both cases.

-This should be a profound realization - one taught in language design school - that the syntax of any language is just sugar over its semantic constructions, and that a continuation chain is a general construction that can represent any computation structure.
-(These are _very_ bold claims, and I am using _very_ loose language here - so if your name is Shriram Krishnamurti, please don't eviscerate me :D)
+This should be a profound realization - one taught in language design school - that the syntax of any language is just sugar over its semantic constructions.
+If we also realize that continuations are one of the most general composition forms, and that almost all language control constructs can be expressed as continuations, then we have a _very_ expressive mechanism on our hands.
+(These are _very_ bold claims, and I am using _very_ loose language here - so if you are Dr. Shriram Krishnamurti, please don't eviscerate me for my lassitude! :D)

 We could transform the continuation passing form into different syntaxes based on the affordances (or lack thereof) of the language being used.
 A direct translation of this is that some languages afford greater expressivity than others.
 (Again, very loose language here!)

-At any rate, it's easy to see that what we're trying to solve is the problem of composing functions - not plain composition - but composition within a context.
+At any rate, it's easy to see that what we're trying to solve is the problem of composing functions: not plain composition, but composition within a context.

 ## 5. Conclusion